Elementary School at BVP

 In early primary grades (K-2), we focus heavily on literacy, numeracy, technology, and inquiry-based science.
 We also build in an hour of enrichment (art, music, or physical education) daily.
-Our teachers use the Wilson FUNdations curriculum to focus on phonics, word study, and handwriting.
+Our teachers use the Wilson Fundations curriculum to focus on phonics, word study, and handwriting.
 In these grades, scholars also begin laying the foundation for comprehending texts through daily exposure to rich and diverse literature.
 In upper primary grades (3-4), scholar schedules include informational texts inclusive of world history and current events.
 Additionally, every upper primary scholar has the opportunity to learn an instrument.

 Time is not a commodity at BVP; time is golden.
 We have a longer day, a longer year, and we tap into Saturdays and school breaks when scholars require extra support.

 There’s no time to waste, and that is perhaps one of our most deeply held beliefs.